lingtalfi/BabyYaml/personal/mydoc/pages/node-info-parser.md

 - inline: a comment starting just after the key declaration
 - block: a comment standing alone on its line
 - inline-value: a comment starting after the value
+- multi-top: a comment starting after the "begin char" of a multiline text
+- multi-bottom: a comment starting after the "end char" of a multiline text